Supporting Your Child

 There are many ways that you can help your child to study at university.

-Be familiar with the application process and important dates so you can give guidance if needed.
+- being familiar with the application process and important dates so you can give guidance if needed.

 Making the transition from school to university can be exciting and challenging, and often requires a period of adjustment for your child.
 Be understanding and keep yourself informed about our induction programs and support services, so you can provide solutions and direction:

 - Orientation Week (or O'Week) is usually held the week before formal classes and can introduce your child to uni life.